 If you have a site that’s correctly marketing itself and what that means is it’s attracting a specific audience interested in what you have to offer/say, then you have a better chance of keeping these people around, with or without re-targeting.

 Think of your website as your headquarters.
-If it has everything in order and is maximizing it’s potential in sales/lead referrals, whatever, then everything else you do to improve that site’s exposure, whether it be SEO, PPC, re-targeting, email marketing, Solo Ads, ect… will also improve.
+If it has everything in order and is maximizing it’s potential in sales/lead referrals, whatever, then everything else you do to improve that site’s exposure, whether it be SEO, PPC, re-targeting, email marketing, and even methods like solo ads, ect… will also improve.

 My main point is this: